pyrethrum/webdriver/webdriver-examples/README.md

 One solution is to create a profile in a directory somewhere accessible to geckodriver on the file system:

+TODO:: This has stopped working - work out why - update
 1. Create a new subdirectory in `.profiles` name `WebDriverProfile`, so you will end up with: `/webdriver/webdriver-examples/driver-demo-e2e/.profile/WebDriverProfile`
 2. In Firefox type the following into the search bar: `about:profiles`
 3. `Create New Profile`
 4. `Profile Name:` WebDriver
 5. `Next` >> `Choose Folder` >> `/webdriver/webdriver-examples/driver-demo-e2e/.profile/WebDriverProfile`
 6. `Finish`
-7. Change the *Config* in the [WebDriverE2EDemoTest](./driver-demo-e2e/WebDriverE2EDemoTest.hs) to point to the directory of your new profile:
+7. Change the *Config* in the [HttpE2EDemoTest](./driver-demo-e2e/HttpE2EDemoTest.hs) to point to the directory of your new profile:

 ```haskell